ERNEST K. SMITH USNC-URSI STUDENT PRIZE PAPER COMPETITION

 - Be the first author and presenter of a paper accepted for presentation at the 2019 National Radio Science Meeting to be held January 9-12, 2019 in Boulder, Colorado.

-- Submit a complete application for travel support through the abstract/summary submission webpage by the deadline of September 17, 2018.
+- Submit a complete application for travel support through the abstract/summary submission webpage by the deadline which has EXTENDED to MONDAY, SEPTEMBER 24, 2018 .
 Before you enter your abstract, click "Student Travel Support Application" to display the application.
 After filling out all the information, click "Submit" at the bottom of the page.

 - After the award has been decided, a 2019 USNC-URSI Student Travel Award Memo will be e-mailed to you.
 You will be required to sign the memo and e-mail it to the National Academies to agree to the terms and conditions of the award.